Skip to content

 • Self-harm and Suicide

-Covers any mention or discussion of self-harming behaviours or suicide, due to the risks of triggering or unintended messaging.
-For further guidance, please refer to ‘keeping children safe in education’.
+This includes content that describes or discusses self-harming behaviours or suicide, due to the risks of triggering or unintended messaging.
+For further guidance, please refer to ‘Keeping children safe in education’.

 4) Toxic